Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 ======================

 Go to `Mapflow <https://app.mapflow.ai>`_ and register or login using your email.
 You can also use Google account to login.
 Mapflow processes imagery and extracts vector objects from it.
-So as a user, you start processings, or as we would call it, AI- **mapping flows**.
+So as a user, you start processings, or as we would call it, **AI-mapping**.

 Upon the registration, the *Default* project will be created automatically and you will be redirected to the main dashboard: